idexio/idex-contracts-whistler/README.md

 depositing wallet.

 - Due to business requirements, orders are specified by symbol, eg “UBT-ETH” rather than by token contract addresses.
-A number of validations result from the [token symbol registration system](#TODO).
+A number of validations result from the [token symbol registration system](#token-symbol-registry).
 Note the parameters to the trade function include the symbol strings separately.
-This is a gas optimization to order signature verification as concat is cheaper than split.
+This is a gas optimization to order signature verification as string concat is cheaper than split.

-- Due to business requirements, order quantity and price are specified as strings in [PIP precision](#TODO), hence the need for order signature validation to convert the provided values to strings.
+- Due to business requirements, order quantity and price are specified as strings in [PIP precision](#precision-and-pips), hence the need for order signature validation to convert the provided values to strings.

 - IDEX 2.0 supports partial fills on orders, which requires additional bookkeeping to prevent overfills and replays.